Radonoxius/FP8-Accelerator/README.md

 This project aims to create a working model of a `Floating Point Unit` **for the FP8 E4M3 type**.

-The FP8 implementation is the one defined by Nvidia and Arm for ML use-cases.
+The FP8 type used here is the one defined by Nvidia and ARM for ML use-cases.

 ## Technical Details
 This project is only compatible with the DE1-SoC board.